sentinel-hub/collections/collections/global-land-cover/readme.md

 # Global Land Cover

 ## Short description
-Dynamic Global Land Cover products at 100 m resolution (CGLS-LC100) are delivered annually by [the global component of the Copernicus Land Service](https://land.copernicus.eu/global/products/lc).
+Global Land Cover products at 100 m resolution are delivered annually by [the global component of the Copernicus Land Service](https://land.copernicus.eu/global/products/lc).
-These Land Cover products provide a primary land cover scheme at three classification levels with class definitions according to the Land Cover Classification System ([LCCS](http://www.fao.org/3/x0596e/x0596e00.htm)) scheme including continuous field layers or “fraction maps” for all basic land cover classes that provide proportional estimates for vegetation/ground cover for the land cover types.
-This continuous classification scheme may depict areas of heterogeneous land cover better than the standard classification scheme and, as such, can be tailored for application use (e.g. forest monitoring, rangeland management, crop monitoring, biodiversity and conservation, monitoring environment and security, climate modelling, etc.)
+The most recent collection 3 (version 3.0.1) of 100 m Land Cover products for the years 2015 - 2019 were generated from the PROBA-V 100 m and 300 m satellite observations and several other ancillary datasets with global coverage.
+As from 2020, (2019-conso and 2020-nrt products) are planned to be generated from the combination of Sentinel-1 and Sentinel-2 satellite observations following end of PROBA-V operations.

-Land Cover maps (v3.0.1) are provided for the period 2015-2019 with global coverage and are derived from PROBA-V 100 m satellite observations, high quality land cover training sites and ancillary datasets e.g shoreline masks.
-Yearly updates from 2020 are planned to be generated from the combination of Sentinel-1 and Sentinel-2 satelllite observations.
+These Land Cover products provide a main discrete land cover classification map according to UN-FAO [LCCS](http://www.fao.org/3/x0596e/x0596e00.htm).
+Additional continuous  fractional layers for all basic land cover classes which give the percentage of a 100 m pixel that is filled with a specific land cover class, are also included in the Land Cover products to provide more detailed information on each land cover class.